 Beaver Creek Animal Hospital supports the adoption of animals.
 If you or someone you know is thinking of getting a new pet have them check these local rescues first!
-Want a furry companion without the long term commitment?
-Some rescues needs foster homes or volunteers!
+Want a furry companion without the long-term commitment?
+Some rescues need foster homes or volunteers!

 This rescue is a small, not-for-profit organization whose volunteers are dedicated to helping homeless and abandoned coonhounds find loving and permanent homes as indoor pets.
 They are based out of and operate in Ontario and have been rescuing these wonderful hounds since 2003.
 These rescue dogs are placed in foster homes until they are ready to be adopted by new loving families!
 While they are with the fosters they receive any veterinary care they require along with some training and socialization.